List of leaders of the opposition of Quebec

+André Fortin in debate at the University of Quebec in Outaouais in 2022.

 This is a list of the leaders of the opposition party of Quebec, Canada since Confederation (1867).

 Note that the leader of the opposition is not always the leader of the political party with the second-largest number of seats, in cases where the leader of that party does not have a seat.

 There was no leader of the official opposition until March 1869, when the government's second budget was introduced.